To register your interest, click here

-Referees can only be paid cash-on-the-day from each team competing in the game.
+Referees can only be paid cash-on-the-day from each team competing in the game before the commencement of the game.

-For more information on referees fee and payments, please call our treasurer, Peter Avey, on 0409 392 001.
+For more information on referees fee and payments, please contact our treasurer.

 The amounts below is what referees and assistant referees will collect from each team on the day, before the start of the game.